tosseto/Curriculum-Vitae/Article.md

 26. Seto, T., Kanasugi, H. and Nishimura, Y.: Analysis of OSM data through OSM-Notes user posting, Proceedings of the Academic Track at the State of the Map 2019, 15-16, 2019.09 http://doi.org/10.5281/zenodo.3387685
 27. Seto, T., Sekimoto, Y., Asahi, K. and Endo, T.: Constructing a Digital City on a Web-3D Platform: Simultaneous and consistent generation of metadata and tile data from a multi-source raw dataset.
 Proceedings of the 3rd ACM SIGSPATIAL International Workshop on Advances on Resilient and Intelligent Cities (ARIC'20), 1-9, 2020.11 https://doi.org/10.1145/3423455.3430316
 28. Seto, T., and Nishimura, Y.: Analysis of the spatiotemporal accumulation process of Mapillary data and its relationship with OSM road data: A case study in Japan, International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLVIII-4/W1-2022, 403-410, 2022.08 https://doi.org/10.5194/isprs-archives-XLVIII-4-W1-2022-403-2022
+29. Seto, T., Furuhashi, T. and Uchiyama, Y.: The Role of 3D City Model Data as an Open Digital Commons: A Case Study of Openness in Japan's Digital Twin "Project PLATEAU”, International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLVIII-4/W1-2023, 201-208, 2023.06 https://doi.org/10.5194/isprs-archives-XLVIII-4-W7-2023-201-2023

 # 著書・所収論文【査読なし】